Health Sciences Application Process

 Obtain your student ID number from Admissions and Records.

 Complete the Phlebotomy Technician online information session including careful review of the Syllabus and Student Handbook.
 Print and complete the Informed Consent Form.
 Complete and print the confirmation results webpage at the end of the session.
 This step can be completed prior to steps 1-3.
-Upload your Information Session Verification Form and the Informed Consent Form to your Certified Profile account.
+Upload your Information Session Verification Form and the Informed Consent Form to your Castle Branch (formerly Certified Profile) account.
 Use code UL78im.

 Applications are available for print out here.

-Submit your completed application to the Health Science Admission office after you have submitted your documentation to your Certified Profile account and received clearance (green checks) for each item.
+Submit your completed application to the Health Science Admission office after you have submitted your documentation to your Castle Branch (formerly Certified Profile) account and received clearance (green checks) for each item.

 - The class is selected based on the date that the completed application is received in the Health Science admissions office.